2008 United States presidential election in Maine: By county

+By congressional district

+Barack Obama won both of Maine's congressional districts.

 Electors

 Technically the voters of Maine cast their ballots for electors: representatives to the Electoral College.
 Maine is allocated 4 electors because it has 2 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 4 electors, who pledge to vote for their candidate their running mate.
 Whoever wins the majority of votes in the state is awarded just 2 of the electoral votes.
 The other 2 electoral votes are based upon the congressional district results.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than their candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 Since Obama won both congressional districts, all 4 were pledged to Barack Obama and Joe Biden: